pratikmachchar/js-array-object-map-performance/README.md

 [Article on Array, Map, Object ](-https://codeburst.io/array-vs-set-vs-map-vs-object-real-time-use-cases-in-javascript-es6-47ee3295329b)

 # TO DO
--User different type of meathods to manage arrays (find/insert/delete) -User different type of meathods to manage Object (delete)
+⋅⋅⋅User different type of meathods to manage arrays (find/insert/delete) ⋅⋅⋅User different type of meathods to manage Object (delete)

 Please feel free to contribute